mjwall/accumulo-quickstart/README.md

 That will still work with this installation.

 This package also creates a set of helpers under the top level bin directory.
-To use these, source the cloud-env script in that directory to setup some path.
+To use these, source the cloud-env script in the install-home/bin directory to setup some path.
 Doing so will put the following on your path.

 cloud-helpers